Diffusion Forcing for Multi-Agent Interaction Sequence Modeling: Method

 \section{Method}

-We introduce the Multi-Agent Diffusion Forcing Transformer (\ourmethod{}), a unified autoregressive diffusion framework designed for flexible motion generation among multiple interacting agents.
-Our approach is inspired by the Diffusion Forcing Transformer (DFoT) \cite{song2025historyguidedvideodiffusion}.
-We design the motion tokens to be multi-component, encoding the single-agent latent pose alongside the necessary pairwise inter-agent transforms to all partners.
-Below we discuss how we represent the inter-agent relationships, latent motion encoding, and the multi-agent diffusion forcing transformer.
+We introduce the Multi-Agent Generative Network (\ourmethod{}), a unified autoregressive diffusion framework for flexible motion generation among multiple interacting agents.
+In our formulation, each token represents a single agent at a single timestep, and the diffusion model is trained with independent per-token noise levels via diffusion forcing~\cite{chen2025diffusion}.
+Each token is a composite representation encoding the agent's latent pose alongside explicit pairwise transforms to every other agent in the scene.
+Below we discuss how we represent the inter-agent relationships, latent motion encoding, and the Multi-Agent Generative Network.